 "Distributor" means the person authorized through a use agreement with a reclaimed water generator to distribute or supply reclaimed water to users.
-A distributor may also be a generator or a user.
 Users that distribute reclaimed water to use areas through a gravity conveyance system for agricultural water uses are not distributors.